Facebook (FB) Q4 2016 Results - Earnings Call Transcript

 First, capitalizing on the shift to mobile.
 In Q4, we saw consumers use mobile for more of their holiday shopping. comScore found that mobile drove over $1 billion in total Cyber Monday sales for the first time ever.
 Marketers are increasingly seeing mobile as the opportunity it is.
 In 2016, we saw more marketers prioritizing mobile and especially mobile video.

-People consume video differently on mobile so the best marketers are optimizing their creative.
+People consume video differently on mobile, so the best marketers are optimizing their creative.
 For example, Hershey's used Facebook Live and Video ads for the launch of their Cookie Layer Crunch.
 They optimized their video ads to grab attention in the first few seconds and used captions for people who were viewing without sound.
 Nielsen Brand Effect measured an 11 point lift in brand awareness and a 20 point lift in ad recall.

 We are helping more businesses connect with more people on mobile, both on Facebook and off.
 Last month, we announced that advertisers can reach over 1 billion people a month on the Audience Network.